Budget Creep: How Change Impacts Custom Software Development Cost

 The Faces of Software Change

 - Refinement of the plan.
 No matter how meticulous, no set of software requirements survives from estimate to launch.
-This takes shape as a process concern.

 A side effect of the march toward maturity is the parallel march towards complexity.
 As the quality bar rises for anything user-facing, the specializations and requirements behind it have to keep improving their pole vaulting skills.